by Numan Shaikh | Apr 27, 2026 | Uncategorized

 Waves Tantra offers Neo-Tantric sessions, couples work in Marin County and the San Francisco Bay Area Get in touch to learn more or book a session.

-Sacred Touch: Exploring the Healing Power of Lingam and Yoni Conscious touch
+Sacred Touch: Exploring the Healing Power of Lingam and Yoni Massage and Conscious Touch

 The contemporary world filled with stress and shame makes physical reconnection an essential self-care practice for restoring intimate experiences.
 The path to healing and embodiment starts through conscious sacred touch instead of mental processing for many people.
-Yoni Conscious touch and Lingam Conscious touch form the central practices of this transformative journey by providing deep healing benefits alongside emotional release and empowered sensuality.
+Yoni Massage and Lingam Massage form the central practices of this transformative journey by providing deep healing benefits alongside emotional release and empowered sensuality.

 Waves Tantra recommends these practices.
 They are not about performance or pressure.
 The primary focus of these practices is to provide healing, building trust and activating the body’s inherent wisdom.